-The Ngakpa Training offers in-depth study of Vajrayana Buddhism.
-The five year curriculum focuses on a study of Vajrayana Buddhist history, philosophy and practice, focusing on the Inner Tantras of the Nyingma Tradition, also known as MahaYoga, AnuYoga and Dzogchen.
-These studies alternate with one on one dialogues with the Lama in phone classes, private meetings, and Vajra Sangha retreats.
+The 5 year curriculum of Ngakpa Training offers an in-depth study of Vajrayana Buddhist history, philosophy and practice, focusing on the Inner Tantras of the Nyingma Tradition, also known as MahaYoga, AnuYoga, and Dzogchen.

 - Sakyamuni Buddha’s Life as told variably in the 3 Yanas

 - Intro to Tibetan Buddhism

 - The 4 Noble Truths & Vajrayana

 - Path of Buddhist Yogis; Historical Overview